flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 ### 3. Initial Climb
 **Situation:**

-- Aircraft has left the ground and is climbing at about 15°.
+- Aircraft has left the ground and is climbing at about 15° at roughly `x` feet per minute

 `LANDING GEAR ..........................................................
 UP`<br/>
 `THRUST LEVERS ............................................
 FLX MCT OR TOGA`<br/>
 `FLAPS .................................................................
 TO`<br/>

-!!! info "After Takeoff"
+??? info "After Takeoff"
     After takeoff, the aircraft will use `FLX/MCT` or `TO GA` thrust until thrust reduction altitude is reached (typically ~ 1500 ft above runway, this is part of the MCDU setup)

     After reaching thrust reduction altitude, the `PFD FMA` now shows a flashing *LVR CLB* message to instruct the pilot to move thrust levers to the `CL` detent.